Skip to Main Content

 • Patrons are responsible for observing maximum occupancy rates:

-• Maximum occupancy for all spaces is specified in the online reservation system and posted in the space.
+• Specified for all spaces in the online reservation system and posted in each room

-• Most rooms include a dry-erase board.
+• Almost all rooms include a dry-erase board (either whiteboard or glass).
 Markers and erasers are available at the Library Service Desk upon request.

-• Most larger group rooms include a TV monitor for shared computer display.
-Users should generally connect to the monitor wirelessly.
-For monitors without wireless connection options, HDMI adapter cables are available at the Library Service Desk upon request.
+• Medium rooms include a TV monitor for shared computer display.
+Users should generally connect to the monitor wirelessly with AirMedia, but when needed, HDMI adapter cables are available at the Library Service Desk upon request.

-• These study rooms are NOT soundproof.
-They are unsuitable for musical instrument practice or other loud activities.
+• Study rooms are NOT soundproof and are unsuitable for musical instrument practice or other loud activities.
+Disruptive users will be asked to control volume or relocate.

 The Video Recording Studio provides the space and technology to quickly and easily record videos; just plug in a flash drive and click the Record button.